sapegin/washingcode-book/manuscript/book.md

 });
 ```

-Long variable lifespan makes you scroll a lot to understand what’s the current value of a variable.
+Long variable lifespan makes you scroll a lot to understand the current value of a variable.
 Possible reassignments make it even worse.
 If there are 50 lines between a variable declaration and its usage, then it can be reassigned in any of these 50 lines.

-We can make code easier to read by moving variable declarations as close to their usage as possible and by avoiding reassignments:
+We can make code more readable by moving variable declarations as close to their usage as possible and by avoiding reassignments:

 ```js
 const isFreeDelivery = [